 Objective 1.16 To project staffing costs the Associations would incur in the following scenarios: 1% probability event (1 in 100 year), 2% probability event (1 in 50 year), and 4% probability event (1 in 25 year).
 Description Calculate the four-week cost of contracted personnel during catastrophe response using the average cost and the number of staff needed during peak periods.
 Purpose To maintain a funding strategy with plans for paying for peak CAT staffing.
-Participants Claims Action Plans Claims Maintains competitive pricing information for catastrophe pay in the insurance industry.
+Participants Claims, All Departments Action Plans Claims Maintains competitive pricing information for catastrophe pay in the insurance industry.
 Utilizes the scalability model to forecast the number of staff needed and average costs for each kind of contracted staff.
 Updates cost projections on a regular basis to reflect scalability and industry data.
 Provides sample staffing cost projections to relevant business units.
-Exhibits, or Related Documents Exhibit 10 "Sample Staffing Cost Projections."
-Additional Information Assumptions are based on a four-week period at maximum staffing costs with a four-week period defined by seven-day workweeks.
-Projections serve as approximations only.
+All Departments Work to provide four-week staffing projections based on the resource scalability models Exhibits, or Related Documents Exhibit 10 "Sample Staffing Cost Projections."
+Additional Assumptions are based on a four-week period at maximum staffing costs with a Information four-week period defined by seven-day workweeks. • Projections serve as approximations only.
 Compliance Fulfills the Texas Insurance Code 2210.455 requirement to describe the manner in which the Association will evaluate losses and fund claims after a catastrophic incident.
 QA or Testing